paulhibbitts/demo-cmpt-363/pages/02.192/all-web-picks-of-the-week/customcontentlist.md

 ---
-title: 'Web Picks of the Week'
+title: 'All Web Picks of the Week'
 published: true
 visible: false
 content: